phpwintools/wmi-scripting/docs/documentation/getting-started.md

 $local = $scripting->query()->loggedOnUser()->get();
 ```

-If no configuration is provided then the library's default connection is localhost.
+If no configuration is provided, the library's default connection is localhost.

 ### Static call on Win32Model class
 ``` php